Shreyas1830/Richierich/README.md

 ## 🤝 Contributing
 This was a fun personal project, but feel free to fork it and experiment!

-## 📄 License
-This project is open-source and free to use.

 ---
 ✨ Made for fun with Flutter 🚀